 - quit – Close your ftp session

-telnet command can be used to manage the compute remotely.
+telnet command in Linuxtelnet command can be used to manage the compute remotely.
 It is less secure as compared to ssh command.
 Data is transferred in plain text.

 $ ssh -V